vargovema/twitter-wheather-sentiment-analysis/README.md

 |- Twitter
 |--- twitterProducer.ipynb                              # Notebook with code for starting the stream
 |--- KafkaConsumerData_and_SentimentAnalysis.ipynb      # Notebook with code for saving the data from stream and running the sentiment analysis
-|--- results_tweets                                     # Saved Tweets from the stream for each of 8 locations (tweets_city_1_location folders were used for the analysis, tweets_city_location were used for testing the stream)
+|--- results_tweets                                     # Saved Tweets from the stream for each of 8 locations
-|- weather
 |--- weather_data                                       # Weather data for 01.07.2021 accessed from OpenWeather for each of 8 locations
 |--- weatherdata.ipynb                                  # Notebook with code for accessing of Weather data
 |- APIKeys.txt                                          # Twitter API keys